-- This creative way will make you a memorable highlight of the day.
+- It will make you a memorable highlight of the day in a creative way.

 - It will make your tagline or motto even more prominent and explanatory.

-- Including data side by side with a light-hearted story is the perfect way to engage your audience.
+- Including data alongside a light-hearted story is the perfect way to engage your audience.

 4. Do Not Let Your Anchor Lose